ajberkley/cl-binary-store/README.md

 This project works, has some test coverage, but is not finished yet.
 I expect it to be polished and 1.0 released mid-January 2025.

-> :warning: This is a work in progress, do not rely on it yet!

 ## Status

-I have not cut a first release tag even though the system works well currently because I'd like to put in the pluggable versioned coding schemes first to always keep backwards compatibility with first release
+Everything seems to work well, but I'm not cutting a first release tag until I get some mileage in my production use case.
+Once release, backwards compatibility will be guaranteed (the versioned codespaces should make that straightforward enough).

+> :warning: This is still very much a work in progress, do not rely on it yet!

 ## Focus
 - Speed and compact output